Is NN Strategy Tax-Beneficial Pension Saving right for you?

 A Branche 23 / Tak 23 investment-linked insurance policy for typically higher rewards

-Your premiums are invested in our high-quality NN Star Fund.
+Your premiums are invested in our high-quality NN Life Patrimonial future fund.
 This offers you the prospect of typically higher rewards over the long term.

 Is it risky to save for your pension under Branche 23 / Tak 23?